aws-samples/redshift-immersionday-labs/lab8/README.md

 The JSON dataset contains struct, array columns.
 <table><tr><td><img src=../images/lab8_table2.png></td></tr></table>

 Note: The Crawler created a superset of the columns in the table definition.
-Customer_1.JSON file has c_comments key but customer_2.JSON and customer_3.JSON does not have c_comment column/key.
+Customer_1.JSON file has the c_comment column but customer_2.JSON and customer_3.JSON does not have the c_comment column.

 ## Query JSON data using Redshift Spectrum